alejandroliu/0ink.net/_posts/2017-09-21-yum-history-command.md

 title: Rollback with YUM History Command
 ---

-# How To Use YUM History Command To Rollback An Updates In RHEL/CentOS Systems

 From [2daygeek.com](https://www.2daygeek.com/rollback-fallback-updates-downgrade-packages-centos-rhel-fedora/)

 Server patching is one of the important task of Linux system administrator to make the system more stable and better performance.
 All the vendors used to release security/vulnerabilities patches very often, the affected package must be updated in order to limit any potential security risks.